P. S. Gifford

 With that she got up.

-That night Sarah and I wanted to take a late night stroll.
-We wrapped up in hat and gloves and set out into the darkness.
+That night Sarah and I took a late night stroll.
+We wrapped ourselves up in our warmest coat, hat and gloves and set out into the darkness.
 Street lamps are rare in this corner of the world.
-We wanted to explore, the best we could the small town.
-In a few moments we found ourselves walking by the old church that Sue had spoke off, just on the over side of the street.
+Yet we were determined and wanted to explore, the best we could.
+In a few moments we found ourselves walking by the old church that Sue had spoke off, just on the far side of the narrow street.
 In the moonlight the graveyard had an eerie feel about it….My wife and I sat and huddled together as we looked at well weathered headstones now overgrown and seemingly forgotten.
 We shivered and continued our walk.
 It was then that it happened…The bells in the church tower began to chime twelve times.

 It was five minutes later when we arrived back at the hotel, after running the entire way back...
 Now, the thing is that drinking laws at this time in England did not permit drinking after eleven o clock.

 We noticed that the bar, not only was still open, but active.
-As I was feeling a little parched after our nerve-racking experience so my wife and I tried the front door to the bar.
-It was locked.
-Yet there were distinct clues people were still inside Drinking.
-We went through the front of the hotel and through the side door into the bar.
-As soon as we walked in the entire place fell silent and stared at us.
+As I was feeling a little parched after our nerve-racking experience so my wife and I tried the front door to the bar, but alas it was locked.
+Yet we could still hear people laughing and singing inside.
+Determined to investigate we went through the front of the hotel and through the side door into the bar… As soon as we walked in the entire place fell silent and stared at us.

-After five towns, and dozens of No vacancy signs We were starting to get discouraged and desperate.
+After five towns, and dozens of no vacancy signs, we were starting to get discouraged and even quite desperate.
 We came to one particularly small town, which looked to be a small haven for hikers.
 Alas there was no vacancy here also.
 We were just about to give up, and drive the forty miles back to the Palmer Flatt.
-(This because of the winding roads would have taken almost two hours.)
-We spied a hand drawn sign pointing up a road off the main street.
-B&B 1 mile ahead.
-So off we went.
-Now the road started off as tarmac but after a quarter of a mile became nothing more than a dirt track.
+(This, because of the winding roads, would have taken almost two hours.)
+We spied a hand drawn sign pointing up a road off the main street- B&B 1 mile ahead- so with renewed hope off we set.
+The road started off as tarmaced but after a quarter of a mile became nothing more than a dirt track.
 Yet, at this point I was stressed and tired, and wanted to find a place to sleep, have a nice dinner and a couple of pints.
 Then we saw it.
 An old farm styled house.
-I parked the vehicle and quickly with my wife at my side firmly knocked on the door.
-Nothing.
+I parked the vehicle and quickly with my wife at my side firmly knocked on the door.-nothing.
 I knocked again, a little more assertively.
-Then finally a man wearing a well worn suit opens the door and peers over a chain.
+Then finally a man wearing a well worn and ill fitting suit opened the door and peered over a chain.

 I explained the situation.

-After much interrogation and as my wife and I were starting to sweat under the mounting pressure he suddenly goes silent and rolls his head back
+After much interrogation and as my wife and I began to sweat under the mounting pressure he suddenly went silent and rolled his head back.

 After much assurance that we were indeed married, and after giving him complete addresses, copies of our driving licenses and a credit card number he gave us the key to the room.

 Half an hour later we had quickly showered and dressed and we were being treated to a slap up breakfast.
 All the fixings, accept my wife declined on the black pudding.

 Barb looked at me and smiled.

-After Barb left us alone to tend to her husband she questioned me Didnt you hear what she just said she cried!
+After Barb left us alone to tend to her husband she questioned me.
+“Didn’t you hear what she just said!” she cried!”

-After much giggling it turns out that with our hostesss thick Yorkshire accent she didnt hear the word as fag (Slang for a cigarette…) she heard a word that rhymes with duck.
+After much giggling it turned out that with our hostess’s thick Yorkshire accent she didn’t hear the word as fag (Slang for a cigarette…) she heard a word that rhymes with duck.

 The rest of the honeymoon was a relaxing experience.
 I got to see many old friends and family members.
-We were only in England for eight days and they simply flew by.
-Yet, as I look back and think of the trip, in my mind the two most memorable days had to be, unquestioningly those first two nights in Yorkshire .
+We were only in England for eight days and the time simply flew by.
+Yet, as I look back and think of the trip, the two most memorable days had to be, unquestioningly those first two nights in Yorkshire .

-me that we might have been the only ones enjoying a honeymoon… .
+me that we might not have been the only ones enjoying a honeymoon… .